Yuvraj-777/FreeVerse-Privacy-Policy/README.md

 These are used to ensure functions and any authorizations.

 How long is the data stored?
-If the "Log messages" function is activated on a server in the dashboard all messages from the Discord server will be stored on our server for 30 days and then automatically deleted.
+All messages from the Discord server will be stored on our server for Till The Time You Are Using Our Bot and then automatically deleted when you kick the bot.
-All further information is retained until the server is deleted or until the bot is removed from the server.

 How do we get the data?
 [__Discord API__](https://discord.com/developers/docs/intro)